On Thursday the Monetary Policy Committee of the Bank of England decides as it does this time every month whether or not to raise interest rates.

 I expect no change to rates.

-This is because although raising interest rates would ordinarily be considered a sensible strategy to get inflation down – and inflation is now running at 2.9% which is considerably higher than the Bank of England’s 2% inflation target – the economy is simply too fragile right now for Committee members to risk putting rates up.
+This is because although raising interest rates would ordinarily be considered a sensible strategy to get inflation down – and which is considerably higher than the Bank of England’s 2% inflation target – the economy is simply too fragile right now for Committee members to risk putting rates up.

 We had confirmation on Wednesday that for the first three months of the year wages have been falling in real terms.